EfiLygda/Excel-Projects/Sales Data/Datailed Results.md

 - All observations in the dataset include relevant data, with most missing values occuring for the second adress line, state and then postal code.

-- The vast majority of orders are shipped (93,16%), with a minority of them in process, cancelled, on hold, resolved or disputed.
+- The vast majority of orders are shipped (93.16%), with a minority of them in process, cancelled, on hold, resolved or disputed.

 - The most frequently ordered products belong to the Classic Cars, Vintage Cars, and Motorcycles product lines.
-More data would be needed to inferre if these products are for personal use.
+More data would be needed to inferr if these products are for personal use.

 - When beaking down the orders's count by region the majority of orders are placed from Europe followed closely by North America.
 However, breaking down the orders's count by country, the majority are placed from USA.